-Myelofibrosis is one of three most common diseases classified as a myeloproliferative neoplasm (MPN).
-MPNs are blood cancers that overproduce blood cells in the bone marrow, and are caused by genetic mutations in the blood stem cells.
+Myelofibrosis is one of the three most common diseases known as a myeloproliferative neoplasm (MPN).
+MPNs are blood cancers that overproduce blood cells in the bone marrow.
+They are caused by genetic mutations in the blood stem cells.
 There are three main MPNs.
-The diagnosis depends on which of the blood cells are affected: Other myeloproliferative neoplasms include polycythemia vera (PV) and essential thrombocythemia (ET); in fact, ten to fifteen percent of myelofibrosis cases begin as either ET or PV.
+The type a person has depends on which of the blood cells are affected.
+Other myeloproliferative neoplasms include polycythemia vera (PV) and essential thrombocythemia (ET).
+Ten to fifteen percent of myelofibrosis cases begin as either ET or PV.